Credit Unions vs. Banks: Which Can Help You Save More Money?

 - Relationship to someone with membership eligibility (i.e. immediate or stepfamily, household members, spouses)

-By restricting who can open an account, credit unions can keep membership rooted in a community, putting everyone’s money to work helping out fellow members.
+By restricting who can open an account, credit unions in Florida can keep membership rooted in a community, putting everyone’s money to work helping out fellow members.
 Under this system, when you trust your money to a credit union, it comes back to you with interest – literally!

 Personalized Customer Service